Wrath of the Triple Goddess

-Wrath of the Triple Goddess is a fantasy-adventure novel based on Greek mythology by Rick Riordan.
-It was released on September 24, 2024 by Disney Hyperion.
-It is the seventh novel of the Percy Jackson & the Olympians series and the second of The Senior Year Adventures, taking place after the events of The Chalice of the Gods.
+Wrath of the Triple Goddess is an American children's fantasy action-adventure middle grade children's fiction novel based on Greco-Roman classical mythology written by American author Rick Riordan.
+Released on September 24, 2024 by Disney Hyperion, it is the seventh novel of the Percy Jackson & the Olympians series and the second of The Senior Year Adventures, taking place after the events of The Chalice of the Gods.
 It follows Percy Jackson adventuring during his senior year of high school.

 Plot

 A week before Halloween, the goddess of magic Hecate enlists Percy Jackson while he is at school to house-sit for her crumbling mansion and look after her pets, Hecuba the hellhound and Gale the polecat, promising Percy his second godly letter of recommendation in return, but threatening to smite him should Percy fail her.
 In turn, Percy enlists his friends Annabeth and Grover to help and the three decide to host a Halloween party for Camp Half-Blood at the mansion.

 While left alone in the house, Grover drinks a strawberry-flavored potion, resulting in him wrecking the mansion and Hecuba and Gale escaping.
 The search for Hecuba leads Percy to the ruins of Troy where Hecuba was once the queen of the city before it was destroyed, and the goddess transformed her into a hellhound.
 Percy helps Hecuba to confront her grief over the loss of her children and accept the new family that she is building with Hecate, Gale, and Nope the hellhound puppy that Percy had found while searching for Hecuba with Mrs. O'Leary's help.

 The search for Gale leads to Grover using dangerous nature magic and confessing his fears of being left behind when Percy and Annabeth move to California for college.
 Percy and Grover eventually track Gale to a series of perfume shops run by Circe's former naiad attendants who seek revenge upon Percy and Annabeth for destroying their home.
 With the naiads transforming the trio into creatures, Percy works with Gale to concoct a cure, learning of Gale's past as a powerful and benevolent witch who was met with fear and violence before being transformed by Hecate out of empathy for her situation.
 Although given the chance to become human again by Percy, Gale refuses as she is happy as a polecat.
 Percy subsequently decides to do a project in his history class on Gale where Chiron briefly serves as his substitute teacher.